Are penalty shootouts better than a coin toss? Evidence from international club football in Europe

 \section{Introduction}

 The penalty shootout is the ultimate tie-breaking rule in (association) football and several other sports to decide which team qualifies in a knockout match.
 Penalty shootouts usually take place if the result is tied in both regular and extra time.
-Penalty shootouts directly follow regular time in some tournaments, too.
-For instance, in the 2025 Leagues Cup, games went straight to a penalty shootout after a tie, and teams were awarded three points for a win in regular time, two points for a win by a penalty shootout, and one point for a loss by a penalty shootout \citep{LeaguesCup2025}.
+Penalty shootouts can directly follow regular time, too: in the 2025 Leagues Cup, teams were awarded three points for a win in regular time, two points for a win by a penalty shootout, and one point for a loss by a penalty shootout \citep{LeaguesCup2025}.

-Penalty shootouts are the subject of serious academic interest since \citet{ApesteguiaPalacios-Huerta2010} has appeared in a leading economic journal, the \emph{American Economic Review}, one and a half decades ago (see Section~\ref{Sec2}).
-In particular, the authors found a systematic first-mover advantage; the team kicking the first penalty has a significantly higher probability of winning the penalty shootout than its opponent.

-The present paper contributes to this discussion by investigating four research questions: \begin{enumerate} \item Does the shooting order affect the outcome of a penalty shootout? \item Does the field of the match affect the outcome of a penalty shootout? \item Does psychological momentum affect the outcome of a penalty shootout? \item Does the strength of the teams affect the outcome of a penalty shootout? \end{enumerate}